mstcgalis/Tomado/README.md

 6. Go to `System Preferences -> Security & Privacy -> General -> click "Open Anyway"`
 7. Thanks for installing! 😊 Don't forget to enable notifications

+## Roadmap

+- Decide how to treat the screen getting locked while an interval is active and implement
+- Todo intergration with list.app and maybe third party software (Notion, Trelo?...)
 ---

 made with ❤️, care and patience by [Daniel Gális](www.danielgalis.com)